saucelabs/sauce-docs/docs/dev/api/api-testing.md

 * A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up))
 * Your Sauce Labs [Username and Access Key](https://app.saucelabs.com/user-settings)
-* An existing, published API test.
-For details on how to create one, see the [Quickstart](/api-testing/quickstart/).
+* An existing API test.
+To learn how to create one, see the [Quickstart](/api-testing/quickstart/).

 ## Project Methods